afcarl/fss17/lace2.md

 Hence, in LACE, there is no need for a central server or some third party privatization service.
 - Most data are never shared.
-LACE prunes away most of the data while retaining ‚Äúinteresting‚Äù data points.
+LACE prunes away most of the data while retaining ‚ÄúinterestingÄù data points.
 - The shared data are obfuscated such that queries to that data return different values than in the raw data.
 - Obfuscation of the data does not change the classifications